With harsh parenting quickly becoming a hot topic in child-raising, parents and educators debate its effectiveness and potential drawbacks.

 By well-rounded, Prof Wilks is not referring to a string of extra-curricular accomplishments on paper, but rather, sufficient time with a good support group of trusted friends and family members.

 Prof Wilks argues that an emphasis on achievement should not come at the expense of normal social interaction.
+“In essence, parents would want their children to be responsible citizens who are compassionate, confident, upright and self-motivated.

 “Achieving helps but parents must not get too distracted by this.”